 This oats khichdi recipe is adapted from an ayurvedic book, i replaced rice with oats.
 Using oats does not make the khichdi sticky since a good amount of dal and veggies are used.

-- ¼ cup moong dal / yellow split mung beans
+- ¼ cup moong dal or yellow split mung beans

 - ½ cup oats

 - ½ to ¾ cup mix vegetables (carrot, peas, beans)

 - 1 small tomato deseeded (optional)(I didn't use)

 - 1 ¾ to 2 cups water (regular rolled oats may need more)

 - ½ tsp cumin or jeera

 - ½ tsp ginger grated or crushed

 - 1 green chili slit or little pepper (skip for babies)